thegwanj/readme-gen/README.md

 ## Usage
 In the terminal, the user is asked a series of questions relating to the project.
 These answers are then taken and put in a README file, which is stored in the output folder.
+The following link is a video with an example of how it can be used: https://watch.screencastify.com/v/VLlELHLI4YiQcPDP8TJJ

 ## Installation
 After downloading by going to the repository (https://github.com/thegwanj/readme-gen), using npm install will install the necessary packages for this project.